RothkopfLab/imgstats-frontiersin/README.md

-# imgstats-frontiersin
+# Statistics of the natural input to the visual system (Straub & Rothkopf, submitted)
-Statistics of the natural input to the visual system
+This repository contains code for reproducing the results from our paper.